maritonijy/GanntChart/README.md

 - Milestones and deadlines
 - Progress tracking for each phase

-The Gantt chart helps the team stay organized, meet deadlines, and clearly visualize responsibilities and workflow.
+This Gantt chart helps the team stay organized, meet deadlines, and clearly visualize responsibilities and workflow.